Spider-Man and His Amazing Friends

-Spider-Man and His Amazing Friends is a 1981–1983 American animated television series produced by Marvel Productions, considered to be a crossover series connected to the 1981 Spider-Man series.
-The show stars already-established Marvel Comics characters Spider-Man and Iceman, including an original character, Firestar.
+Spider-Man and His Amazing Friends is a 1981–1983 American superhero fiction animated television series produced by Marvel Productions, considered to be a crossover series connected to the 1981 Spider-Man series.
+The show stars already-established Marvel Comics characters Spider-Man and Iceman, along with an original character, Firestar.
 As a trio called the Spider-Friends, they fight against various villains of the Marvel Universe.

 Production

 The series was an attempt by NBC to replicate some of the success ABC enjoyed with the Super Friends franchise.
-The makers of the show originally intended the stars to be Spider-Man, Iceman, and the Human Torch.
+The makers of the show intended the stars to be Spider-Man, Iceman, and the Human Torch.
 However, legal issues about the rights to the Human Torch character (which had also plagued Marvel once before for the 1978 Fantastic Four cartoon) led to the Human Torch being replaced by a new character, Firestar, who had similar powers, but was a mutant like Iceman.
 Due to Firestar's popularity with fans, she has since become a part of the mainstream Marvel Universe.
 In pre-production, Firestar's codename changed frequently; the unused names include Firefly, Starblaze, and Heatwave.

 Marvel Comics maintained a high level of creative control over the series, with Stan Lee (co-creator of both Spider-Man and Iceman) working with the screenwriters and involving himself in the casting and animation.

 Some of the sound effects used in the series originated from Universal Television's Battlestar Galactica and Buck Rogers in the 25th Century.
 Adding Ms. Lion, a pet, as a character was another attempt to emulate the Super Friends (specifically the characters Wonder Dog and Gleek).

 Firestar actress Kathy Garver recalled that though the storyboards for each episode were completed before the voices were recorded for it, "... we really just worked from script.
-We'd do a roundtable to get the feeling of how the show was going, and then we would record."
+We'd do a roundtable to get the feeling of how the show was going, and then we would record".

 Broadcast schedule

 Originally broadcast on NBC as a Saturday morning cartoon, the series ran first-run original episodes for three seasons, from 1981 to 1983, then aired repeats for an additional two years (from 1984 to 1986).
 Alongside the 1981 Spider-Man animated series, Amazing Friends was later re-aired in the late 1980s as part of the 90-minute Marvel Action Universe, a syndicated series that was used as a platform for old and new Marvel-produced animated fare (the newer programming featured RoboCop: The Animated Series, Dino-Riders and on occasion X-Men: Pryde of the X-Men, which was a pilot for a potential X-Men animated series).
-Toei Animation, and Daewon Media contributed some of the animation for this series.
+Mihahn and Toei Animation contributed some of the animation for this series.